 So, this sounds like a silly thing, but it’s real.
 It may even make you think you have early memory loss issues.
 Write down when the eating window opens each day.
 Trust me!
 I put it in the notes section on my phone.
 I know you may be thinking “it’s so easy to remember, why write it down?” but as the days turn into weeks, and the weeks start to blend together, I find myself less sure of when I actually started eating.
 Simple fix: put it in a note or memo to self.
 Problem solved!

-That’s it for the first month of intermittent fasting!
+That’s it for my recap of month one of intermittent fasting!
 I hope you found this recap helpful.
 There are so many positives (and a few not so positives) about intermittent fasting.

-Have you tried IF yet?
+Have you tried Intermittent Fasting yet?
 If so, what did you think?
 If you want to but haven’t made the decision yet, what’s holding you back?
-Let me know below!
-I’d love to hear your thoughts!
+I’d love to hear your thoughts in the comments.